FitSNAP/FitSNAP/doc/src/reaxff.rst

       - ``TOR.C.H.O.N.name`` for torsion parameters
       - ``HBD.C.H.O.name`` for hydrogen-bond parameters

-    where ``name`` *LAMMPS implementation parameter name* (which might be different than other ReaxFF implementations commonly seen in comments of potential files)
+    where ``name`` is *LAMMPS implementation parameter name* (which might be different than other ReaxFF implementations commonly seen in comments of potential files)

     - ``'range'`` **optional** python array of two floats to specify minimum and maximum allowed values for a parameter :math:`p`, with default range :math:`p_0\pm.2|p_0|` if :math:`|p_0|>0` and :math:`(-1,1)` otherwise